Simple-Configuration-Server/simple-configuration-server/README.md

   headers:  # Set headers on the response
     Content-Type: text/plain
 ```
-The schema this file should adhere to inclused more extensive descriptions for
+This files should adhere to the schema found [here](scs/schemas/scs-env.yaml),
-each property, and can be found [here](scs/schemas/scs-env.yaml).
+which also includes more extensive descriptions of each proeprty.
 Note that
 this schema also defines the defaults for each property, used when properties
 are not defined.
 All properties in scs-env files are optional, but empty
 scs-env files should be omitted.